+How does needle free injection work?
 Needle-free injections, also called needle-less or needless injections, are simply an injection without the need to use needles.

-A needle-free injection occurs when the injectable medicine eg (insulin, hormones, local anaesthesia and more) is pushed into the body through the skin by a combination of pressure and high velocity from a syringe without a needle that has been specially designed for this purpose.
+A needle-free injection occurs when the injectable medicine eg (insulin, hormones, local anesthesia and more) is pushed into the body through the skin by a combination of pressure and high velocity from a syringe without a needle that has been specially designed for this purpose.

 It has a very small exit orifice of 0.15mm.
-This high-velocity jet injection is strong enough to penetrate the skin in less than one-third of a second and fast enough to administer the medication safely and virtually pain free.
+This high-velocity jet injection is strong enough to penetrate the skin in less than one-third of a second and fast enough to administer the medication safely and virtually pain-free.

-True needle-free injections have revolutionised the way everyday people go about receiving or administering injectable liquid medicine.
+True needle-free injections have revolutionized the way everyday people go about receiving or administering injectable liquid medicine.
 ‘Needle-free’ truly means that there is no needle present as part of the device.
 Yes, that’s right!
 No sneaky needle popping out at the last second, nor is there a microscopic needle that’s secretly tucked away.

 Needle-free injections can be powered by a spring which is safe, easy to carry and easy to use.
-Needle-free injections can also be powered by gas, high pressure air and electricity.
+Needle-free injections can also be powered by gas, high-pressure air, and electricity.

 What is Comfort-in™️ and how does it work?